 When Monty and Julia arrive at the club, they appear to be driving down (and parking on) on a one-way street, as the cars are all parked in the same direction that Monty's car was traveling.
 However, the four-lane road they are on has a double-yellow line in the middle, indicating a two-way street.
 Also, in the wide shot as the car comes to a stop, there are signal lights and street identification signs placed in a manner where the flow of traffic on this "one-way street" would not be able to see them unless they were traveling in the opposite direction.
 See more »

-Published by Songs of Universal, Inc. o/b/o itself and Bot Future Music (BMI) and Toppy Whyte's Music (BMI)
+Published by Songs of Universal, Inc. o/b/o itself and Zellia Publishing Company (BMI) and Ensing Music LLC (BMI)

 I saw this film recently at the Black Film Maker International Film Festival here in London.

 Not at all like Perry's previous films which have both been premiered at the festival in the last few years.
 Instead of broad Christian Cross-Dressing Gun Totting Comedy, what we have here is a gentle romantic drama with a smattering of jokes here and there.